sunyata2022/spaced-repetition.js/README.md

-# Spaced Repetition.js
+# spaced-repetition.js

-Spaced Repetition.js is a JavaScript library for implementing the spaced repetition algorithm.
+`spaced-repetition.js` is a JavaScript library for implementing the spaced repetition algorithm.
 Currently, it only supports the SM-2 algorithm.

 ## Installation

-To install Spaced Repetition.js, run:
+To install `spaced-repetition.js`, run:
 ```bash
 npm install spaced-repetition.js
 ```

 ## Dependencies

-Spaced Repetition.js does not have any dependencies.
+`spaced-repetition.js` does not have any dependencies.

 ## Usage